urbangrammarai/urbangrammarai.github.io/src/blog/post16_webmap.md

 ### Add a base map

 It is nice to have some base map in there before adding other layers, just to make sure everything works.
-You can add a default OpenStreetMap or something more subtle as CartoDB Positron map.
+You can add a default OpenStreetMap or something more subtle as a CartoDB Positron map.

 ```jsx
 // add background basemap